manojknit/Android_RaspberryPi_GoogleCloudFirestore_IOT/README.md

-# Android app 'Thermo-Humidity Alert' (Demo - Firebase, Serverless, IOT)
+# Android app 'Thermo-Humidity Alert' (demonstration of - Firebase, Serverless, IOT, Live data feed, Android, FCM, Google Function)
 ####                                                                                                     By Manoj Kumar
 ## Introduction
 ‘Thermo-Humidity Alert’ app is an IOT base software that alert you if humidity or temperature of you room/home goes in critical territories.
 This app provide cloud base live monitoring capabilities from remote.